Skip to main content

 Environmental biophysicist

-Environmental biophysics measures and models all aspects of the environment from the stratosphere to deep ocean vents.
+Environmental biophysics measure and model all aspects of the environment from the stratosphere to deep ocean vents.
 Environmental biophysicists research the diverse microbial communities that inhabit every niche of this planet, they track pollutants across the atmosphere, and are finding ways to turn algae into biofuels.

 Related Majors